AbrJA/ConnectionPools.jl/docs/src/index.md

 *   **Thread-safe:**  All operations are thread-safe, allowing concurrent access to the pool from multiple tasks.
 *   **Resource Management:**  Handles resource creation, validation, allocation, and deallocation, limiting the number of resources in use concurrently.
 *   **Automatic Cleanup:** Provides mechanisms for cleaning up resources when they are no longer needed (e.g., when the pool is drained or when resources fail validation).
-*   **Convenient `withresource` Function:** Simplifies the process of acquiring and using resources, ensuring they are automatically released back to the pool, even if errors occur.
+*   **Convenient `withconnection` Function:** Simplifies the process of acquiring and using resources, ensuring they are automatically released back to the pool, even if errors occur.

 ## Installation